CarMax, Inc. (NYSE:KMX) Forecasted to Post Q1 2022 Earnings of $1.63 Per Share

-Other research analysts have also issued reports about the company.
-Northcoast Research raised CarMax from a “neutral” rating to a “buy” rating and set a $130.00 target price on the stock in a research report on Tuesday, January 19th.
-Seaport Global Securities lowered CarMax from a “buy” rating to a “neutral” rating in a research report on Wednesday, March 31st.
-Wedbush increased their target price on CarMax from $120.00 to $140.00 and gave the stock an “outperform” rating in a research report on Wednesday, February 17th.
-Robert W. Baird increased their target price on CarMax from $110.00 to $130.00 and gave the stock an “outperform” rating in a research report on Monday, April 5th.
-Finally, Morgan Stanley cut their target price on CarMax to $165.00 and set an “overweight” rating on the stock in a research report on Wednesday, December 23rd.
-Two investment analysts have rated the stock with a sell rating, two have given a hold rating and ten have issued a buy rating to the stock.
-CarMax currently has a consensus rating of “Buy” and a consensus price target of $124.21.
+A number of other brokerages have also weighed in on KMX.
+Wedbush boosted their price target on CarMax from $120.00 to $140.00 and gave the stock an “outperform” rating in a research note on Wednesday, February 17th.
+Argus boosted their price target on CarMax from $105.00 to $110.00 in a research note on Monday, December 28th.
+Northcoast Research upgraded CarMax from a “neutral” rating to a “buy” rating and set a $130.00 price target on the stock in a research note on Tuesday, January 19th.
+Seaport Global Securities lowered CarMax from a “buy” rating to a “neutral” rating in a research note on Wednesday, March 31st.
+Finally, Stephens upped their target price on CarMax from $130.00 to $154.00 and gave the company an “overweight” rating in a research report on Monday, April 5th.
+Two investment analysts have rated the stock with a sell rating, two have given a hold rating and ten have issued a buy rating to the company’s stock.
+CarMax has a consensus rating of “Buy” and an average price target of $124.21.

-CarMax (NYSE:KMX) last posted its quarterly earnings data on Wednesday, March 31st.
-The company reported $1.27 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.26 by $0.01.
+CarMax (NYSE:KMX) last issued its quarterly earnings results on Wednesday, March 31st.
+The company reported $1.27 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.26 by $0.01.
 CarMax had a return on equity of 20.30% and a net margin of 4.01%.
-The business had revenue of $5.16 billion for the quarter, compared to analysts’ expectations of $5.17 billion.
-During the same quarter last year, the firm earned $1.30 earnings per share.
-The business’s revenue was up 4.1% on a year-over-year basis.
+The business had revenue of $5.16 billion for the quarter, compared to analyst estimates of $5.17 billion.
+During the same quarter in the previous year, the firm earned $1.30 earnings per share.
+The company’s revenue was up 4.1% on a year-over-year basis.

-Large investors have recently bought and sold shares of the stock.
-Concord Wealth Partners acquired a new position in CarMax in the fourth quarter worth about $27,000.
-Capital Asset Advisory Services LLC acquired a new position in CarMax in the fourth quarter worth about $31,000.
-First Horizon Advisors Inc. acquired a new position in CarMax in the fourth quarter worth about $38,000.
-Eudaimonia Partners LLC acquired a new position in CarMax in the third quarter worth about $45,000.
-Finally, HM Payson & Co. grew its stake in CarMax by 500.0% in the third quarter.
-HM Payson & Co. now owns 600 shares of the company’s stock worth $55,000 after purchasing an additional 500 shares in the last quarter.
-Institutional investors and hedge funds own 97.59% of the company’s stock.
+A number of large investors have recently made changes to their positions in KMX.
+First Trust Advisors LP lifted its holdings in CarMax by 0.3% in the first quarter.
+First Trust Advisors LP now owns 65,476 shares of the company’s stock valued at $4,570,000 after acquiring an additional 167 shares during the period.
+Federated Hermes Inc. raised its stake in shares of CarMax by 302.2% during the 3rd quarter.
+Federated Hermes Inc. now owns 1,275 shares of the company’s stock worth $117,000 after buying an additional 958 shares during the period.
+ExodusPoint Capital Management LP acquired a new position in shares of CarMax during the 3rd quarter worth approximately $1,089,000.
+Point72 Asset Management L.P. acquired a new position in shares of CarMax during the 3rd quarter worth approximately $1,446,000.
+Finally, Captrust Financial Advisors raised its stake in shares of CarMax by 3.4% during the 3rd quarter.
+Captrust Financial Advisors now owns 5,540 shares of the company’s stock worth $518,000 after buying an additional 180 shares during the period.
+97.59% of the stock is owned by institutional investors.

-In related news, CEO William D. Nash sold 58,674 shares of CarMax stock in a transaction dated Tuesday, January 12th.
-The stock was sold at an average price of $106.23, for a total value of $6,232,939.02.
-Following the completion of the transaction, the chief executive officer now directly owns 175,674 shares in the company, valued at $18,661,849.02.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Thomas W. Reedy, Jr. sold 35,321 shares of CarMax stock in a transaction dated Tuesday, January 12th.
-The stock was sold at an average price of $106.04, for a total value of $3,745,438.84.
-Following the completion of the transaction, the executive vice president now owns 55,300 shares of the company’s stock, valued at $5,864,012.
+In other CarMax news, SVP Jon G. Daniels sold 20,129 shares of the business’s stock in a transaction that occurred on Monday, February 8th.
+The stock was sold at an average price of $127.54, for a total value of $2,567,252.66.
+Following the completion of the transaction, the senior vice president now directly owns 21,609 shares of the company’s stock, valued at $2,756,011.86.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Eric M. Margolin sold 15,000 shares of the business’s stock in a transaction that occurred on Thursday, January 14th.
+The shares were sold at an average price of $106.68, for a total value of $1,600,200.00.
+Following the completion of the transaction, the executive vice president now directly owns 37,440 shares of the company’s stock, valued at $3,994,099.20.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 386,275 shares of company stock worth $44,635,982.
-Corporate insiders own 2.09% of the company’s stock.
+Insiders sold 227,323 shares of company stock valued at $27,761,266 over the last three months.
+2.09% of the stock is currently owned by corporate insiders.

 CarMax Company Profile